Bridging and enabling studies

 If deemed eligible, you can undertake a subject in assessed mode through the Community Access Program (CAP) to qualify for initial entry to a Melbourne degree.

-To do this you need to apply for single subject study and clearly indicate in your application that you're applying for an enabling offer (in the section "Purpose for Study").
-There are a wide range of single subjects you can choose from, both at an undergraduate and graduate level.
-You can find these in the University of Melbourne Handbook.
+To do this you need to apply for single subject study in one or more subjects and clearly indicate in your application that you're applying for an enabling offer (in the section "Purpose for Study").

 Being accepted into an enabling single subject does not guarantee entry into Melbourne degrees.